 No matter what type of damage has occured to strawberries, their decay will set in.
 Therefore, slicing strawberries will shorten their shelf life as well.
 When using strawberries on a pie, make sure to slice them only shortly before using, that way they will stay best for longest.

 When you do not plan to use your strawberries any time soon there is one other option, freeze them.
 I have never done this though, no matter what you do, the texture will change in the freezer.
-Read more about using frozen fruits in a separate post on the topic.
+Read more about using frozen fruits.

 The growth of (huge) strawberries has also been reported by the NPR, it’s a great article.